Test-For-PLVMedia/GuideTestSite2/h.saa8t5379qfj.md

     *   1x Replay
     *   1x Switcher multiview
 *   Replay Control Surface
+*   The Switcher (Control Surface)
 *   Switcher Laptop (plus power cord and ethernet dongle)
+*   Various keyboards & mice (2x each, one for replay and one for wirecast/graphics)

 Still-In-Room Testing - Checklist
 ---------------------------------